HaydenMM/haydenmm.github.io/index.md

 ## About
+My name is Hayden Moore and I am an Associate Software Developer at Carnegie Mellon University's Software Engineering Institute.
+My background is focused in Software Engineering, Cybersecurity, and Artificial Intelligence.

 ## Invited Talks
 - **Moore, H.** “Updates on Ship Detection Algorithms”.
 Invited talk presented at the *Software Engineering Institute and Office of Naval Research Summit*.
 (2023).